DevWaiYanLinn/emobot/Readme.md

-# EmoBot - Emotion Detection & Camera App
+# EmoBot - Emotion Detection App
 ![WHite Corporate Digital Mobile Get In Touch Instagram Story (3)](https://github.com/DevWaiYanLinn/emobot/assets/134668458/27d9a82d-524b-463c-9104-c4a5a8196b67)

 **Description:**
-EmoBot is a cutting-edge emotion detection and camera application designed to bring a new dimension to your photo capturing experience.
-Powered by Python backend and crafted with React Native for Android, EmoBot offers unparalleled features that cater to both fun and functionality.
+EmoBot is a cutting-edge emotion detection application designed to bring a new dimension to your photo capturing experience.
+Powered by Python backend and crafted with React Native for Android.

 **Key Features:**
 - **Multi-Face Emotion Detection:** EmoBot employs advanced facial recognition technology to detect multiple faces within a photo.
 With lightning-fast processing, it accurately analyzes each face and reveals the emotions portrayed.